lacomaofficial/Employee-Satisfaction-Analysis-SF-Motors/README.md

 ## Project Overview

-In the journey to enhance employee satisfaction and retention at Salifort Motors, we embarked on a comprehensive analysis that encompassed various facets of employee dynamics and engagement.
-Our efforts culminated in the construction of a predictive model using advanced machine learning techniques.
+In this project, the HR department of Salifort Motors seeks to enhance employee satisfaction and retention.
+My task involves analyzing this data and constructing a predictive model to ascertain the likelihood of an employee leaving the company.
+By identifying employees prone to quitting, the project aims to uncover the factors influencing their decisions.
+This initiative is crucial as improved employee retention can save time and resources spent on recruiting and onboarding new staff, benefiting the company overall.

 ## Exploratory Analysis